SETI/rms-opus/opus/import/docs/database_schema.md

 - `display`: An indication of whether the value should be displayed or hidden in the UI.
 At this time all entries have a value of 'Y'.
 - `grouping`: The name of the group this option belongs to.
 In the UI items in the same group will be collected together under a common, collasible header.
 - `group_disp_order`: A string that is used to sort the names of the groups.
+- `aliases`: A JSON-encoded list of strings representing alias names for this value, for example historical names for a target.
-` `timestamp`: The date and time the entry was last modified.
+- `timestamp`: The date and time the entry was last modified.

 For example, here are the entries for the `planet_id` field (timestamp removed for brevity):